Nine Lives (2016 film): Plot

-Tom is visited by Felix, who is able to talk to him and knows what happened.
-Felix warns him to reevaluate his priorities, connect with his family, and avoid past mistakes within one week or else remain as a cat forever.
-When Lara and Rebecca take Mr. Fuzzypants home, he acts in an odd and stubborn way to try to convince his wife and daughter that he is actually Tom.
-This only drives them mad and he slowly comes to see how much he has ignored his family.

-Tom discovers Lara had been cheating on him with model Josh Myers and they had been looking at houses together as a prelude to divorcing him.
-This motivates him to try to make her happy.
-He also learns that Ian is trying to make the company public with the help of the board of directors to take power from Tom, even though David is trying to stop him.
-Ian fires David from the company and plans to announce that the company will be sold at the party for the new tower opening.
+Tom is visited by Felix, who is able to talk to him.
+Aware of what happened, Felix warns Tom to reevaluate his priorities, connect with his family, and avoid past mistakes within one week or else remain a cat forever.
+When Lara and Rebecca take Mr. Fuzzypants home, he acts stubbornly to convince his wife and daughter he is actually Tom.
+This drives them mad and he slowly comes to see how much he had ignored his family.
+Tom's suspicions of Lara cheating on him with an erstwhile model named Josh prove true, and Tom also learns Josh is a realtor looking for a house for Lara as a prelude to divorce.
+Tom is motivated to try to make Lara happy.
+He also learns Ian and the board of directors want to take power from Tom via a public offering.
+When David tries to stop him, Ian fires David and plans to announce the public offering at the tower's grand opening.

-Eventually, Rebecca realizes Mr. Fuzzypants is really her father.
-Meanwhile, Tom's body is in crisis at the hospital and Lara, David, and Rebecca all go there.
-Rebecca has the cat hidden in her backpack.
-While alone, David apologizes to Tom for failing to save the company and takes Tom's ID badge, implying he will commit suicide at the tower.
-At the hospital, Lara and Dr. Cole plan for Lara to sign a DNR.
-Rebecca asks the cat to prove he is really Tom, but remembering that Felix said love is about sacrifice, decides to save David instead, sacrificing his only chance at regaining his humanity.
+Rebecca realizes Mr. Fuzzypants is really her father and Tom's body deteriorates in the hospital.
+Lara, David, and Rebecca visit with the cat hidden in her backpack.
+While alone, David apologizes to Tom for failing to save the company and takes Tom's ID badge, implying he will commit suicide.
+Lara and Dr. Cole arrange a Do not resuscitate order.
+Rebecca asks the cat to prove he is really Tom.
+Remembering Felix's statement that love is about sacrifice, Tom decides to save David instead, sacrificing his chance to regain his humanity.

-At the tower, David jumps off the building and the cat jumps after him pulling a cable.
-It is then revealed that David is wearing a BASE jumping parachute.
-He lands in the middle of the party, presents the company's articles of incorporation, and announces that he now controls his father's 51% of the stock.
-He says the company will remain a family company and fires Ian.

-Although the cat is not seen landing, Tom wakes up from his coma just in time to see David's announcement on the television.
-Meanwhile, Ian passes Felix who tells him to hang up his cell phone.
-He ignores him, but is then hit by a car, and his consciousness transfers into a cat that Felix takes back to his shop.
+David jumps off the building and the cat jumps after him pulling a cable.
+However, David, wearing a BASE jumping parachute, lands in the middle of the grand opening party, presents the company's articles of incorporation, and announces he now controls his father's majority share of the stock.
+He announces the company will remain a family company.
+Tom wakes up from his coma and sees David's announcement on the television.
+Ian, just fired by David, walks past Felix who tells him to hang up his cell phone.
+He ignores him and is hit by a car.
+His consciousness transfers into a cat that Felix takes back to his shop.

-Tom and Rebecca return to Felix where Tom asks if he has any dogs.
-Felix says he does not, but presents Mr. Fuzzypants, who has one life left.
+Tom and Rebecca return to Felix to ask if he has any dogs.
+Felix presents them with Mr. Fuzzypants, who has one life left.